Opportunities > Co-ops & Graduate Research

 The NRAO Graduate Student Researcher Program is intended for students who are in the early years of a graduate program at their university -- most often in their first or second year of graduate studies -- and who are interested in pursuing research in radio astronomy with an NRAO scientific or engineering staff member.
 Areas of research include instrumentation development for radio astronomy, areas of electrical engineering or computer science that are closely related to radio astronomy observing techniques, radio astronomy science, and data analysis.

-Students who are citizens or permanent residents of the United States, are enrolled in an accredited U.S. Graduate Program, or who are otherwise eligible to work in the United States, will receive a stipend.
-Some travel support and housing assistance may also be available.
+Travel support and housing assistance may be available to support student visits.
+Students who are citizens or permanent residents of the United States may be eligible to receive a stipend.
 Appointments to this program may be made for a duration ranging from a few weeks up to six months.
 Graduate students at all levels in engineering, astronomy, physics, mathematics, and computer science are eligible for the program.

 Students interested in pursuing graduate research positions should first contact an NRAO scientist or engineer to discuss possible projects.
 See the NRAO Scientific Staff listing for general information regarding staff research areas and contact information.
 Graduate Researcher appointments are considered on a rolling basis, and there is no formal application.
 Students interested primarily in summer placements should apply initially to the NRAO Graduate Summer Student Research Assistantship program by its deadline.